 What I find tricky when searching through recipes that use almond flour for baking is that often the recipe does not decipher if the almond flour should be ‘packed’ or not.
 This recipe uses 1 cup of ‘packed’ almond flour, meaning that the flour should be pushed into the cup to ensure it is the proper amount and the cookies are the correct density.

-I have found that leaving my batter for 15-30 minutes in the refrigerator after everything is well mixed helps the batter stick together better.
+I have found that refrigerating the batter for 15-30 minutes after everything is well mixed helps the batter stick together better.
 Roll the cookies into a ball, slightly smaller than a golf ball.
 After placing them on the prepared baking tray, flatten them only slightly with the palm of your hand for even cooking with the option to add some fork indents.
 Make sure not to over-flatten as we want a bit of volume in these cookies.

 Notes On Making Soft Pumpkin Cookies